ACupOfJoe/ItemCatalog/README.md

 4. sqlalchemy

 ## Additional Packages
-Using an installer such as "pip" use the commands "sudo pip install <package>" to install the following package.
+Using an installer such as "pip" use the commands "sudo pip install <package>" to install the following packages.
-1. pandas
+1. sudo pip install numpy
+2. sudo pip install pandas
+3. sudo pip install pandas_datareader
 # How to create the stockbyindustrieswithuser database:
 ## Setting up the virtual environment:
 1. Set up the vagrant virtual environment